 This setup is attractive for traders who want access to many markets from a single account.
 You can route orders into forex, indices, stocks, and crypto contracts without opening ten different accounts.

-Without this advantage, there would be less activity in the order books, and the companies being these platforms would miss out on a lot of revenue.
+Without this advantage, there would be less activity in the order books, and the companies behind these platforms would miss out on a lot of revenue.

 The flip side is that it becomes very easy to overtrade markets you barely know.
 When you explore new instruments, treat them as test environments and assume you are missing important details about how they move and how fees work.